mikevalstar/mikevalstar_com3/src/posts/2015-08-28-CSS-and-text.md

 `px` used to stand for "pixel", but now stands for "point", *not to be confused with pt* due to the rise of high density pixel screens (e.g. retina displays). `px` is also the default go-to sizing for most developers as it's the only way to get "pixel perfect" designs.
 However if you use non-whole numbers with your sizing of fonts, or font spacing you will find some fonts become blurry on non-high density screens; this is due to the sub-pixel rendering and antialiasing of the fonts by the browser.
 Try to avoid px sizing whenever possible.

 ### em, rem, ex
+[em, rem](https://j.eremy.net/confused-about-rem-and-em/) and ex are all relative units of measure and when rendered in the browser will use a little bit of a fuzzier math to determine the size of the font, but based on this math the fonts will be smoother.
+This should be the go-to sizing for all of your fonts as it will allow for better rendering and more flexibility in your designs.
+Further it will allow you to "zoom" element

 ### %